vpn/bestoftwitter-bot/README.md

-#reddit Twitter Bot
+#Me IRL Bot

-A Python bot that looks up posts from reddit and automatically posts them on Twitter.
+A Python bot that looks up images from the /r/me_irl subreddit and automatically posts them on Twitter.
+This was created for the [@ItMeIRL](https://twitter.com/ItMeIRL) account, heavily based on [reddit-twitter-bot](https://github.com/rhiever/reddit-twitter-bot).

 ##Disclaimer